BennyHallett/blog/posts/2015-05-06-elixir-command-line-app-with-anubis.markdown

       assert ["third", "second", "first"] == list
     end

-And we can implement it by reading in the filename and splitting the string on the newline character.
+We can implement it by reading in the filename and splitting the string on the newline character.
 We must be careful to include the trim option, so that we don't get empty items if the file ends in a newline